 The overlap between judicial and regal roles has deep roots in Westminster history, recollecting times when the monarch was the ultimate court of appeal.
 105 However, as McMillan's observations reflect, the practice of vesting these two categories of power in the same individual sits uncomfortably with modern notions of judicial independence, limited government and the separation of powers.
-As in the trial of the tarts in Lewis Carroll's 'Alice in Wonderland', quoted at the beginning of this report, the same individual representing both King and court has the potential to appear odd, even absurd.
+As in the trial of the tarts in Lewis Carroll's 'Alice in Wonderland', quoted at the beginning of this article, the same individual representing both King and court has the potential to appear odd, even absurd.
 106

-Unlike practical conflicts or conflicts of interest, the voluntary nature of vice-regal appointments does not overcome the possibility of
+Unlike practical conflicts or conflicts of interest, the voluntary nature of vice-regal appointments does not overcome the possibility of damage to public confidence in judicial independence.
+As Geoffrey Sawer observes, 107